rwth-i6/returnn_common/nn/Migration.md

 How to define or create the config, how to write Sisyphus setups, etc.:
-There is no definite recommended way yet.
+There is no definite, recommended way yet.
 We are still figuring out what the nicest way is.
 It's also up to you.
 It's very flexible and basically allows